 Return true if the object o is a Unicode object, but not an instance of a subtype.
-New in version 2.2.

-'''

 Py_ssize_t PyUnicode_GET_SIZE (PyObject o)

-'''

 Return the size of the object. o has to be a PyUnicodeObject (not checked).
-Changed in version 2.5: This function returned an int type.
-This might require changes in your code for properly supporting 64-bit systems.

-'''

 Py_ssize_t PyUnicode_GET_DATA_SIZE (PyObject o)

-'''

 Return the size of the object's internal buffer in bytes. o has to be a PyUnicodeObject (not checked).
-Changed in version 2.5: This function returned an int type.
-This might require changes in your code for properly supporting 64-bit systems.